-A ten-week musical intervention that will rejuvenate your offer, bringing new energy and ideas to connect your team and inspire change.
+A ten day musical intervention that will rejuvenate your offer, bringing new energy and ideas to connect your team and inspire change.

 The Catalyst model takes place in partnership with organisations looking to analyse, develop and reinvigorate their approach to music in their setting.
 Soundcastle trainers deliver a music project both for and with the partner whilst engaging in ongoing CPD, enabling the partner organisation to develop their practice throughout the experience.